musikele/blog-eleventy/_posts/2022-02-07-developer-vs-company-different-expectations-on-hiring.md

 description: Company tend to hire people that already knows the technologies they use; devs tend to stick in teams they love to work with.
 Is there space for fixing the hiring problem?
-headerImg: "/images/pexels-nappy-935977.jpg"
+headerImg: '/images/pexels-nappy-935977.jpg'
 tags:
   - work
-- " hiring"
+  - ' hiring'
   - job
   - team
   - software development
 ---

 Whenever I scroll a job board, I have a feeling that the things that matter to a company are (in _their_ order of importance):

 1. The technologies that the candidate knows.